 What are the new Seven Wonders of the World?

-One of the Ancient Seven Wonders of the World (more on them here) still remains, the and whilst not included in the updated list, it was given an honorary candidacy.
+One of the Ancient Seven Wonders of the World (more on them here, remember they’re different from the new Seven Wonders of the World listed here, and different again from the 7 Natural Wonders of the world) still remains, the and whilst not included in the updated list, it was given an honorary candidacy.
 Let’s take a look then at where in the world you will have to go to witness the modern-day Seven Wonders of the World.

 One of the 7 Man Made Wonders of the World right here in all its glory.
 The Taj Mahal, Agra, India….